 • Rich Rodriguez has had his fill of Toledo.
 Four years ago he lost at home to the Rockets in what may have been the low point of his disastrous Michigan tenure.
 Saturday night in his Arizona debut, also at home, the Wildcats needed overtime to survive Toledo, 24-17.
 Among the coach's most immediate concerns: kicking.
 Previously reliable senior John Bonano missed a 24-yard field goal early, then a 25-yarder that would have won the game in regulation.

-• It's not too late to jump on the
+• It's not too late to jump on the Duke bowl bandwagon.
+The Blue Devils pummeled a respectable FIU team, 46-26, in their opener.

 • Former Alabama offensive coordinator Jim McElwain became the first Colorado State head coach in 42 years to win his debut with a 22-17 victory over still-hapless Colorado.